 Benjamin R. Barber | 2013

-The answer, according Benjamin R. Barber, author of the book If Mayors Ruled the World: Dysfunctional Nations, Rising Cities, is yes.
+The answer, according to Benjamin R. Barber, author of the book If Mayors Ruled the World: Dysfunctional Nations, Rising Cities, is yes.

 Barber asserts that cities, and the mayors that run them, offer the best new forces of good governance: “Why cities?
 Cities already occupy the commanding heights of the global economy.
 They are home to more than half of the world’s population, a proportion which will continue to grow.
 They are the primary incubator of the cultural, social, and political innovations which shape our planet.
 And most importantly, they are unburdened with the issues of borders and sovereignty which hobble the capacity of nation-states to work with one another.”

 “Democracy is in trouble.
 No question about that.
 And it comes in part from a deep dilemma in which it is embedded.
-It is increasingly irrelevant to the kind of decisions we face, that have to do with global pandemics (a cross-border problem), with HIV (a transnational problem with markets in immigration, something that goes beyond national borders), with terrorism, with war.
+It is increasingly irrelevant to the kind of decisions we face that have to do with global pandemics (a cross-border problem), with HIV (a transnational problem with markets in immigration, something that goes beyond national borders), with terrorism, with war.
 All now cross-border problems all now.
 In fact we live in a 21st century world of interdependence and interdependent approval, interdependent problems.

 In that dilemma lies the central problem of democracy.
-And like many others I’ve been thinking about what can one do about this.
-This asymmetry between 21st century challenges and archaic and increasingly dysfunctional political institutions like nation-states.”
+And like many others, I’ve been thinking about what can one do about this.
+This asymmetry between 21st-century challenges and archaic and increasingly dysfunctional political institutions like nation-states.”

 Barber, B. (2013) If Mayors Ruled the World: Dysfunctional Nations, Rising Cities.
 New Haven, US: Yale University Press.